AhmedOsman101/Obsidian/src/index.md

 hero:
   name: "Obsidian Notes"
   text: "A Website for all of my notes and thoughts"
-  tagline: Ease your learning process with Obsidian
+  tagline: "Ease your learning process with Othman's notes 😉"
   actions:
     - theme: alt
       text: College